mitsuaki1987/libtetrabz/doc/en/libtetrabz_overview_en.rst

 This document explains a tetrahedron method library ``libtetrabz``.
-``libtetrabz`` is a library to calculate the total energy, the charge density, partial density of states, response functions, etc. in a solid by using the optimized tetrahedron method.
+``libtetrabz`` is a library to calculate the total energy, the charge density, partial density of states, response functions, etc. in a solid by using the optimized tetrahedron method :ref:`[1] <ref>`.
 Subroutines in this library receive the orbital (Kohn-Sham) energies as an input and calculate weights :math:`w_{n n' k}` for integration such as

 .. math::